CHRISTIAN GOTTLIEB CONRADT

 Christian Hughes, age 10 born VA (married Carrie)

-Frank age 8 born VA (Lost in a blizzard in Cheyenne when a young
+Frank age 8 born VA (Lost in a blizzard in Cheyenne

 William Walsh age 29 a clerk, born Maryland